Severe Thunderstorm Warning issued for Beaver by NWS - News Break

 Severe Thunderstorm Warning issued for Beaver by NWS

-Effective: 2021-05-26 21:08:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 20:57:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma.
+For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Beaver A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR SOUTHEASTERN BEAVER AND NORTHEASTERN LIPSCOMB COUNTIES At 908 PM CDT, a severe thunderstorm was located 4 miles west of Slapout, or 17 miles southwest of Laverne, moving northeast at 30 mph.
+Target Area: Beaver The National Weather Service in Amarillo has issued a * Severe Thunderstorm Warning for East central Beaver County in the Panhandle of Oklahoma * Until 930 PM CDT. * At 857 PM CDT, a severe thunderstorm was located near Slapout, or 11 miles west of Laverne, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to roofs, siding, and trees is possible.
-Hail damage to vehicles is expected.
-Locations impacted include Slapout.
-A Tornado Watch remains in effect until midnight CDT for the Panhandle of Oklahoma...and the Panhandle of Texas.
+Hail damage to vehicles is expected. * Locations impacted include Gate and Slapout.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov